Information for New Zealanders living in Australia

 Do I need to provide a criminal record check from any other country?

 Regardless of how long you have lived in Australia, if you have spent 90 or more days in any country other than Australia since you turned 18, you will need a criminal record check from that country.
+Other migrants are required to provide police checks before coming to Australia.
+SCVs haven't had to, therefore it is reasonable to provide them when applying for citizenship.

 Some countries will only provide a criminal record check to residents or citizens.
 Contact Home Affairs of you are unable to obtain a criminal record from a country other than New Zealand or Australia.
 You can also provide evidence that you have attempted to obtain one.